GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

           border: 1px solid [COLOR];
         }
         ```
         `margin` sets the spacing between the thumbnails.
-The `width` and `height` properties match the width and height             that thumbnails are sized to in `main.py`.
+The `width` and `height` properties match the width and height             that thumbnails are sized to in `main.py`. `border` outlines the box.
+You can remove this line if you don't want a           visible border around your thumbnail boxes.
     1. Further format the thumbnail class to display thumbnails in a table:

         ```css